 Causes

-In the United States, most people’s diets are high in calories, often from fast food and drinks high.
-Overweight people may consume more calories before feeling full, feel hungry earlier, or eat more because of anxiety or stress.
+In the United States, diets are usually high in calories.
+This is often due to fast food and sugary drinks.
+Overweight individuals might eat more calories before feeling satisfied.
+They may also feel hungry sooner or eat more due to anxiety or stress.

 Risk factors